 It’s important to keep in mind the following:

 Legally, yes, you can be your own registered agent for your business so long as you abide by the requirements set by your state or agency that handles business registrations.
 However, the business itself cannot be its own registered agent.

 Get a Registered Agent in Your State

 Our team is here to help streamline all your registered agent and business formation needs.
-If you’d like more information about our registered agent service or are ready to move forward, then let’s get started!!
+If you’d like more information about our registered agent LLC service or are ready to move forward, then let’s get started!!

 Ready to get started?